squid-cache/squid-cache.github.io/Features/Wccp.rst

 This means no one config tutorial can be used for a generic config.
 Instead we are forced to provide snippets of config and stitch them together as appropriate for every network combination.

 Here is a diagram.
-These snippets implement the *red* communication channel:
+These snippets implement the '''red''' communication channel:
 {{attachment:wccp_proxy_flows.png}}
  ''Image copyright Cisco.''